Breakfast: Bluegrass Grill

 Now that you’ve worked up an ample appetite it’s time to chow down at one of the city’s most popular brunch spots.
 Although FoodWorks offers their brunch menu on both Saturdays and Sundays to meet demand, most weekends this knitting-mill-turned-restaurant is packed to the gills.
 If you can’t score a reservation, take heart.
 They reserve almost half their seating for walk-ins (just be prepared to wait).
 Be sure to try their chicken and waffles or the doughnut, bacon, egg and cheese sandwich.
 They also offer $1 mimosas and champagne or $3.50 Bloody Mary.

 Activity: While you’re in the neighborhood, check out the surrounding shops.
 Upscale clothing, home and shoe shops are a short walk away at 2 Northshore and scads of art galleries and boutiques line Frazier Avenue.
-If shopping isn’t your thing, check out one of Chattanooga’s unique city tours such as the Double Decker bus, a walking tour or the Chattanooga Ducks.
+If shopping isn’t your thing, check out one of Chattanooga’s unique city tours such as a walking tour or the Chattanooga Ducks.

 Breakfast: Longhorn Restaurant